airpIane/Discord-AFK-Checker/README.md

 If it fails to launch type in cmd bar "pip freeze > requirements.txt", makes a default requirement folder.

-Then redo line 2, and install all the requirements/dependices then launch it.
+Then redo second step, and install all the requirements/dependices then launch it.